-As previously mentioned, good use cases for RPA in Healthcare spawn from well-defined systematized processes.
+As previously mentioned, good use cases for RPA in the Healthcare market spawn from well-defined systematized processes.
 Still, other considerations apply.
 Here are some of the commonalities you’ll uncover:

-Robotic Process Automation in healthcare is frequently marketed as a tool for revenue cycle management, and for good reason: RCM professionals find themselves at the center of bulging inefficiencies and bottlenecks.
-Still, consider all of the potential ways your practice fails to optimize healthcare delivery.
+RPA in the healthcare market is frequently promoted as a tool for revenue cycle management.
+For a good reason: RCM professionals are at the center of bulging inefficiencies and bottlenecks.
+Still, consider all the potential ways your practice fails to optimize healthcare delivery.

-Within our ebook, you’ll learn how RPA in healthcare can be used to increase the likelihood of a successful procedure and swiftly fill unutilized appointment slots.
-While these two bots have nothing to do with insurance companies, nevertheless they address other issues within a practice that directly impact revenue.
+Within our ebook, you’ll learn how RPA in the healthcare market can increase the likelihood of a successful procedure and swiftly fill unutilized appointment slots.
+While these two bots have nothing to do with insurance companies, they address other issues within a practice that directly impact revenue.